kubesure/docs/README.md

 Why Kubesure??
 For the lack of a better name and for the love of kubernetes.
 Project name will change until a cool sanskrit, greek or a latin name is christened.

-Kubesure intents to build a _insuretech_ platform and will be contributed to Kubernetes as a real world example for learning.
+Kubesure intents to build a _insuretech_ pay as you insurance product.
+A stable Kubesure will be contributed to Kubernetes as a real world example for learning.
+Pls join and spread knowledge.

 **0.1 features**